dwightjack/marco.solazzi.me/src/content/blog/drawer-article.md

 ## The drawer

 Here's the [drawer demo](https://codepen.io/marco_solazzi/pen/QwdELZM).
-If your browser doesn't support these APIs, there's a video below:
+If your browser doesn't support some of these APIs, there's a video below:

 <figure>
   <video src="/assets/blog/drawer.mp4" controls playsinline></video>